MicrosoftDocs/visualstudio-docs/docs/cross-platform/build-an-opengl-es-application-on-android-and-ios.md

 ## Create a new OpenGLES Application project

-In this tutorial, you first create a new OpenGL ES Application project. and then build and run the default app in the Visual Studio Emulator for Android.
+In this tutorial, you first create a new OpenGL ES Application project. and then build and run the default app in an Android emulator.
 Next you build the app for iOS and run the app on an iOS device.

 ::: moniker range="vs-2017"